yangshun/tech-interview-handbook/contents/best-practice-questions.md

 ## Week 5 - Dynamic Programming

 Week 5 focuses on Dynamic Programming (DP) questions.
-Personally as an interviewer, I'm not a fan of DP questions as they are not really applicable to practical scenarios.
-However, companies like Google still ask DP questions and if you joining Google is your dream, DP is unavoidable.
+Personally as an interviewer, I'm not a fan of DP questions as they are not really applicable to practical scenarios and frankly if I were made to do the tough DP questions during my interviews I'd not have gotten the job.
+However, companies like Google still ask DP questions and if joining Google is your dream, DP is unavoidable.

 DP questions can be hard to master and the best way to get better at them is... you guessed it - practice!
 Be familiar with the concepts of memoization and backtracking.

+Practically speaking the return of investment (ROI) on studying and practicing for DP questions is very low.
+Hence DP questions are less important/optional and you should only do them if you're very keen to have all bases covered.

 - [Climbing Stairs](https://leetcode.com/problems/climbing-stairs/)
 - [Coin Change](https://leetcode.com/problems/coin-change/)